BamaInsider - Alabama basketball remains unbeaten in SEC play with road win at Kentucky

 Alabama shot 46 percent from the floor, including 14 of 30 (47 percent) beyond the arc.
 The Tide was especially hot from deep in the first half, making 10 of 22 3-point shots before the break.
 Alabama also took advantage of 19 Kentucky turnovers, converting them into 29 points on the other end.

-On top of the early exits from Jones and Bruner, Alabama was already without starting point guard Jahvon Quinerly, who has missed the past two games with an undisclosed medical condition.
+On top of the early exits from Jones and Bruner, Alabama was already without starting point guard Jahvon Quinerly, who has missed the past three games with an undisclosed medical condition.

 Without the three starters, the Tide relied on senior John Petty, who scored a game-high 24 points while shooting 4 of 7 from beyond the arc.
 Shackelford and freshman Joshua Primo also recorded double figures with 18 points and 12 points respectively.